Skip to main content

 • processing

-may still be waiting for confirmations.
+may still be waiting for confirmations from the Bitcoin network.

 Related article:

-Transactions can take longer during periods of:
+Transactions can sometimes take longer during periods of:

 • heavy network activity